Alex Call Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.7 K/9, which ranks 18th in MLB.
+- The Mets pitching staff is 16th in the league with a collective 8.9 strikeouts per nine innings.

-- The Mets' 4.20 team ERA ranks 15th across all league pitching staffs.
+- The Mets have a 4.19 team ERA that ranks 15th across all MLB pitching staffs.

-- Mets pitchers combine to rank 25th in baseball in home runs allowed (34 total, 1.4 per game).
+- Mets pitchers combine to allow 35 total home runs at a clip of 1.4 per game (fifth-most in baseball).

-- Senga (3-0 with a 4.29 ERA and 25 strikeouts in 21 2/3 innings pitched) makes the start for the Mets, his fifth of the season.
+- The Mets will look to Lucchesi (1-0) in his second start of the season.

-- In his last appearance on Friday, the righty tossed five innings against the San Francisco Giants, allowing four earned runs while surrendering five hits.
+- His most recent time out came on Saturday against the San Francisco Giants, when the lefty threw seven scoreless innings while allowing four hits.

-- The 30-year-old has put up a 4.29 ERA and 10.7 strikeouts per nine innings in four games this season, while allowing a batting average of .225 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.